 How do you drain a pastina?

 You don’t!
 Pastina is cooked directly in the broth so you don’t have to drain it but you have to serve it with a ladle, keeping the broth and pastina together on the same shallow plate.
 If you want a thicker pastina, use less broth and more pasta.
+And don’t forget, never rinse it under water, for any reason at all.

 Does Italian pastina expire?